Farhan9812456/VeloraVoiceStudio/README.md

-# 🎙️ Zenvyrolabs Advanced Voice Studio - Engineering Handbook
+# 🎙️VELORAVOICE Advanced Voice Studio - Engineering Handbook

 Welcome to the Zenvyrolabs AI Engineering Internship!
 We are incredibly excited to see you tackle this project.